garylirocks/quickrefs/azure-entra-pim.markdown

 PIM-specific properties (such as end time) will be available only through `*AssignmentScheduleInstance` object.

-#### Activate Entra roles

-See notes in [Microsoft Graph](./microsoft-graph.markdown) and [Azure PowerShell](./azure-powershell.markdown)

-#### PIM policies (role settings)
+### PIM policies (role settings)

 To manage the PIM policies, use `*roleManagementPolicy` and `*roleManagementPolicyAssignment` entities:

 - The `*roleManagementPolicy` resource includes rules that constitute PIM policy: approval requirements, maximum activation duration, notification settings, etc.
 - The `*roleManagementPolicyAssignment` object attaches the policy to a specific role.
-- For PIM for Microsoft Entra roles, PIM for Groups: `unifiedroleManagementPolicy`, `unifiedroleManagementPolicyAssignment`
+- For PIM for Entra roles, PIM for Groups: `unifiedroleManagementPolicy`, `unifiedroleManagementPolicyAssignment`
-- For PIM for Azure resources: API endpoint is like `https://management.azure.com/{scope}/providers/Microsoft.Authorization/roleManagementPolicies/{roleManagementPolicyName}`
+- For PIM for Azure roles: API endpoint is like `https://management.azure.com/{scope}/providers/Microsoft.Authorization/roleManagementPolicies/{roleManagementPolicyName}`

 ## Entra roles